What happens if you are arrested in Ireland? Find out more about warrants and the rules governing arrests.

 Detention after arrest

-What is the legal basis for detaining you after you have been arrested in Ireland?
+What is the legal basis for detaining you after you have been arrested?

 Unlawful arrest and detention

 This document discusses what constitutes unlawful arrest and detention in Ireland and how evidence produced from it is treated in court.

 What are the rules about your treatment when you have been arrested and are in Garda custody in Ireland?

 What are your rights if you have been arrested and are being interviewed by the Garda Síochána (Irish police force)?

 This document describes what happens when a suspect in a criminal investigation makes a statement.

 The Irish Constitution provides protection for everyone against self-incrimination.
 Find out more here.